 So often, community site visits between our Help Me Grow National Center staff and affiliates exploring and installing Help Me Grow (HMG) include a major focus on those tangible outcomes affiliates hope to achieve through the implementation of their HMG system.
-Regardless of the community, or the stakeholders engaged in the site visit, the common denominator across all is: to increase developmental screening rates.
+Regardless of the community, or the stakeholders engaged in the site visit, the common denominator across all is: to increase developmental screening rates and enhance developmental outcomes.

 These conversations always bring me back to my time directing early childhood programs at the Village for Families and Children (the Village).
 At the Village, I led a number of initiatives that supported children ages 0-8, such as a home visiting program, an early childhood education program, a family center, and a specialized early childhood outpatient clinic, to name a few.
 All early childhood initiatives at the Village, from promotion and prevention to tertiary level treatment, integrated developmental screening into their activities; it is best practice.

-However, increasing developmental screening rates alone was not the answer at the Village because it is only one symptom of, and not unequivocal evidence of, a system that is functioning in a comprehensive, integrated way to support early detection, referral, and linkage, and thus improved child outcomes.
+However, increasing developmental screening rates alone was not the answer at the Village because it is only one symptom of, and not unequivocal evidence of, a system that is functioning in a comprehensive, integrated way to support early detection, referral, and linkage, and thus improved developmental outcomes for children.
 That’s because, at the Village, it was not uncommon for a child who received services from several programs to receive multiple assessments close to the same time.
 For example, a 3-year-old child receiving trauma-informed treatment services through the outpatient clinic, who was also enrolled in the early childhood education program, and whose family participated in the community-based family center was easily screened three times in a given year, often around the same time since we followed American Academy of Pediatrics recommended developmental screening intervals.
-While screening rates may have been “high”, those data did not tell us if we were successful in other important measures, such as whether we were reaching all children, whether screening results were informed by, as well as shared with, others that play a critical role in that child’s development, and what services children may have been linked to following screening.
+While screening rates may have been “high”, those data did not tell us if we were successful in other important measures, such as whether we were reaching all children, whether screening results were informed by, as well as shared with, others that play a critical role in that child’s development, and what services children may have been linked to following screening to enhance developmental outcomes.

 This is why Help Me Grow National Center’s recent award from the W.K.
 Kellogg Foundation to partner with the Build Initiative to support the piloting and diffusion of innovative strategies that support the integration of HMG and ECE and which leverage state quality rating and improvement systems (QRIS) is so exciting.
 The BUILD Initiative serves as the technical assistance provider for state QRIS design and implementation and will serve as an expert advisor and partner in this system change work with Help Me Grow National Center.
 Initial work will focus on opportunities for leverage between existing system models.
 For example, a number of state QRIS systems include developmental assessment by ECE providers as an indicator of quality.
 HMG systems can support ECE sectors in accomplishing this quality indicator, and expand it to also reflect ECE provider referrals to HMG and the subsequent linking of families to anticipatory guidance and, where appropriate, community-based programs and services.